unfor19/tfcoding/README.md

 ## Usage

-**Create the file tfcoding.tf** - this file contains the code that will be rendered.
+### Create the file tfcoding.tf

-**IMPORTANT**: Currently supports Variables and Local Values, does not work when referencing to Resources and Modules.
+This file contains the code that will be rendered.
+Currently supports Variables and Local Values, does not work when referencing to Resources and Modules.

 ```go
 variable "environment" {